Rewarding Good Behavior

 One of the best strategies for motivating students is the use of “social reinforcers.”
 There is no substitute for noticing when students are being good and reinforcing those behaviors with specific, descriptive, sincere praise.
 Students with attention deficit hyperactivity disorder (ADHD) receive a lot of teacher and peer attention for misbehavior and rule violations.

-It is important to pay attention when they are behaving appropriately.
+It is important to pay attention when they are behaving appropriately, reward good behavior and provide positive reinforcement.
 Try to provide three times more positive attention and comments to students than negative feedback.
 Here are five ways to do it: